.

 School

-The MA Education is a stimulating part-time programme designed to develop and strengthen your identity, critical confidence and academic expertise as a serving educational professional – whether you’re in the early stages of your education career or you have extensive experience.
+The MA Education is a stimulating part‑time programme designed to support the professional and academic development of those working in education.
+It aims to further develop critical thinking, academic confidence and subject knowledge, whether you are in the early stages of your education career or have extensive professional experience.
+Teaching is primarily based at our Leeds City Campus, with delivery designed to fit around professional commitments.

 The Student Contract